AdobeDocs/experience-manager-learn.en/help/cloud-service/apis/invoke-openapi-based-aem-apis.md

 ---
 title: How to invoke OpenAPI-based AEM APIs
-description: Learn how to invoke OpenAPI-based AEM APIs from your application.
+description: Learn how to configure and invoke OpenAPI-based AEM APIs on AEM as a Cloud Service from custom applications.
 version: Cloud Service
 feature: Developing
 topic: Development, Architecture, Content Management